aaarroyo1200/MyFirstProject/README.md

 1. Open the program in an IDE.
 2. Have a text file with student names and number scores.
 3. View the output of students with their grades.
+- if you dont add a text box the program will not run correctly - oliver
 ## Example output
 Students Grades:
 John: 85